setrar/labs/tools/README.md

 :point_right: [Install](package_managers)

+:bulb: These tools were preinstalled for the training session

-## :b HelloWorld example from [Maven in 5 Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)
+## :b: HelloWorld example from [Maven in 5 Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)

 - [ ] Create the maven `helloworld` project